aggarwaljuh/VBAChallenge/README.md

 ```

 #### Step 3c:
-In this step we are using a different if-then statement to assign the tickerEndingPrices variable.
+In this step, we are using a different if-then statement to assign the tickerEndingPrices variable.
 We are still using tickerIndex as the array number.
 We are checking that the current row that we are in (j) is the last row that had the tickerIndex number that is currently the array number.
 ```
  If Cells(j - 1, 2).Value <> tickers(tickerIndex) Then
         tickerEndingPrices(tickerIndex) = Cells(j, 6).Value